 A good osteopath does not rush the session.
 He/she must dedicate enough time to properly care for the patient.
 The first session is usually longer than any follow-up sessions.

 An office well kept reflects the professionalism of the practitioner.
-The treatment table must conform to the hygiene and safety regulations.

 All osteopathic notes must be kept private, not shared nor accessible to a third party.